-Manual Uplink The speed at which data can be transferred from www.dslreports.com.

-Speed: the router to your ISP.
+Manual Uplink The speed at which data can be transferred from the Speed: router to your ISP.
 This is determined by your ISP.
 ISP's offer speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
 Using this example, you would enter 284.
-Alternatively you can test your uplink speed with a service such as type.
+Alternatively you can test your uplink speed with a service such as www.dslreports.com.

-Connection Type: This option allows you to select your connection
+Connection Type: This option allows you to select your connection type.
+Users can select "auto-detect" or choose the xDSL or cable networks if they know.